 How can an infertility therapist help?

 Most infertility psychological issues can definitely be solved with the help of professional therapist of infertility coach.
 If you happen to go through depression and IVF treatment at the same time, it is a priority that you look after your mental health first and then proceed to infertility treatment.
 Infertility depression support is available through both private and public health providers.
-Also, organizations like the London based Infertile Life, run by Andreia Trigo, provide coaching, courses, books and events for fertility patients.
+Also, organizations like the London based Infertile Life, run by Andreia Trigo or Donor Conception Network in the UK provide coaching, courses, books and events for fertility patients.
 They offer support every step of the way and help you create perspective and focus on your goals.

 The most important thing is to gather the courage and talk openly about your emotional problems and try to conquer them together with your counsellor.
 Managing the stress of infertility and the roller-coaster of emotions may not be easy but it is doable.
 Do not leave hurting issues to yourself.
 If there is a problem even somewhere deep within, rest assured: the psychologist has heard them all and already knows the best options to get through them.